-- You're unlikely to get any additional tests at your GP, because based on your results there's a good chance you will get pregnant naturally. - We recommend keeping your GP in the loop, in particular if you want to come off birth control to see if your cycle is regular.
+- You're unlikely to get any additional tests at your GP, because based on your results there's a good chance you will get pregnant naturally. - We recommend keeping your GP in the loop.
 To make this easier you can download a letter from Dr. Emma Dickinson-Craig and your lab results.